chris-czopp/solid-test-recorder/README.md

 # Solid Test Recorder

-**Automated Chrome extension to generate unit/integration tests for [solidjs](https://www.solidjs.com/)**
+**Chrome extension to generate UI unit/integration tests for [solidjs](https://www.solidjs.com/)**

 ## Features

 - Generates UI tests which relay on [vitest](https://vitest.dev/) and [msw](https://mswjs.io/) which follow solidjs guidelines.
-- Uses a combination of devtools element inspector and console which gives great recording control e.g. terminal-like auto-completion.
+- Uses a combination of Chrome DevTools element inspector and console which gives great recording control e.g. terminal-like auto-completion.
 - Auto-generates the most specific selector for inspected element.
-- Records network requests and generates mocks and their spies.
+- Records network requests and generates mocks and spies for them.

 ## Motivation